 Data Usage Statement

-To the largest part, custom MATLAB scripts were used for data analysis that were written by Tamara Keßler.
+To the largest part, custom MATLAB and R scripts were used for data analysis that were written by Tamara Keßler.
 In some instances, however, openly available scripts published by other researchers were used:

 Röhrig, L. (2022).
 Dataset for: Right hemispheric white matter hyperintensities improve the prediction of spatial neglect severity in acute stroke.
 Mendeley Data, V1, DOI: 10.17632/c8n42jz525.1